-From cacao and corn to the beloved avocado, many of the foods we enjoy today come from Mexico’s indigenous peoples.
+From cacao and corn to the beloved avocado, many of the foods we associate with authentic Mexican food come from Mexico’s indigenous people.
 Meaning quite a few of the foods we now consider commonplace were feeding and nourishing locals way before the Spanish arrived and shuttled them to other corners of the world.

-Long before avocados adorned all of the toasts, Mexico’s indigenous civilizations ate and grew the creamy green fruit and considered it super important.
-So important in fact that the word avocado comes from a Nahuatl (Aztec) word “ahuácatl” meaning testicle.
+It was deemed so important that the word avocado comes from a Nahuatl (Aztec) word “ahuácatl” meaning testicle.
 It's debated if the reference is due to the fruit's shape or that it was considered an aphrodisiac.
 Bottom line is that the Aztecs believed avocados gave you strength and the fruit was also important to the Maya who depicted in their calendar.

 Puebla, a small city southeast of Mexico City is believed to be the historic ground zero for Mexico.
-But, today, the western state of Michoacan is one of the few places in the world where avocados grow year-round thanks to its fertile volcanic soil, sunshine, and rain that make for perfect growing conditions.
+These days the state of Michoacan is one of the few places in the world where avocados can grow year-round thanks to its fertile volcanic soil, sunshine, and rain that make for perfect growing conditions.

 Cook it in this: Classic Guacamole Recipe